MelsecNet

 MelsecNet is a protocol developed and supported by Mitsubishi Electric for data delivery.
 MelsecNet supports 239 networks.

 MelsecNet protocol has two variants.
 MELSECNET/H and its predecessor MELSECNET/10 use high speed and redundant functionality to give deterministic delivery of large data volumes.
 Both variants can use either coaxial bus type or optical loop type for transmission.
-Coaxial bus type uses the token bus method with overall distance of 500 m but optical loop type uses the Token Ring method and can support a distance up to 30 km.
-MELSECNET/H can support a maximum of 19,200 bytes/frame and maximum communication speed of 25 Mbit/s.
+Coaxial bus type uses the token bus method with an overall distance of 500 m but optical loop type uses the Token Ring method and can support a distance up to 30 km.
+MELSECNET/H can support a maximum of 19,200 bytes/frame and a maximum communication speed of 25 Mbit/s.
 MELSECNET/10 supports 960 bytes/frame and a baud rate of 10 Mbit/s.
 Mitsubishi provides a manual for both the variants Melsecnet/H and MelsecNet/10.